CRUD with Cloud Firestore and Node.js by Google Cloud Function

 }

-For deployment, you can use the gcloud to deploy from your local or tight with CI/CD, or deploy from cloud bucket as zip file, but here we'll just deploy from your local folder to the cloud.
+For deployment, you can use gcloud to deploy from your local machine, integrate with CI/CD, or deploy from a cloud bucket as a zip file.
+In this example, we will deploy directly from your local folder to the cloud.

 gcloud functions deploy my-firestore-function --trigger-http --region=us-central1 --runtime=nodejs16 --gen2 --allow-unauthenticated --entry-point=main